Thursday, January 31, 2013

 Andes Hard: NIGHT FLIGHT

-Long unseen due to a rights dispute with author Antoine de Saint Exupéry's estate, Night Flight (1933) turns out to be quite the dreamy-poetic and modern meditation, full of great cool midnight moments, particularly Robert Montgomery, who comes in from nearly dying in the valley between two mountains with a kind of calm benevolence, the realization he's lucky to be alive, that's contagious.
+Long unseen due to a rights dispute with author Antoine de Saint Exupéry's estate, Night Flight (1933) turns out to be quite the dreamy-poetic and modern meditation, full of great cool midnight moments, particularly in the Robert Montgomery sections; he seems to really grasp that elusive mix of bravery and wistfulness the movie is going for.
+After nearly dying in the valley between two mountains, he lands at the BA airport with a kind of calm benevolence.
+More than almost any other actor in any other moment he underplays the cosmic relief of being safe on firm ground after so long hovering over the maw of death, while conveying to a level approaching poetry, or at least early Hemingway.
 Unfolding over one long night it has curious poetic-noir fairy tale qualities-- a film spent in the pajamas, if you will, occurring in a land where most everyone else is sound asleep, recalling They Shoot Horses Don't They? and nothing else.
 So there's Clark Gable--isolated in his pilot seat--a radio operator down below him passing up notes up on weather and direction--clears the fog and emerges into a clear night sky.
 A full moon above, he loosens up on the wheel, leans back in his seat, tunes in a radio station of tango orchestra music on his operator's headphones, and looks up at the moon and stars like they're a girl he's about to kiss for the first time.
 His smile is so wide and the moment is precious and so pure you understand the appeal of risking one's life in a rickety biplane just to deliver mail.
 But that's no guarantee he or any other pilot in this film is going to survive the night.
 Just our luck if anyone dies it won't be dopey William Gargan.
 All I can do when I hear him is remember how he goes on and on about how great "Babs" is (Mary Astor) while she's off shagging Clark Gable in Red Dust!
 And now he's got the divine Myrna Loy, and he leaves her for a week to ten days without so much as a radio.
 Meanwhile Helen Hayes is talking to Clark Gable over a late supper, but he's not there, is he?
 Her maudlin insanity is worrying to the maid and any viewer averse to overly theatrical acting.
 Her endless sobs invite the same sort of passive sleepiness as the drone of the planes.
 "Like an elevator!"

 Better moments: Robert Young's slow, careful dismounting from his plane after he nearly crashes deep in a canyon.
 Bumming a cigarette from the prop man and slyly kissing of the ground, Young tells him "air current... dropped me into a canyon... just missed the rocks.
 It's as if the mountains were crouching ready to spring at ya.... not a thing moved... almost too quiet.... as if a secret..." and he catches himself, pulling back from conjuring a silent demon incarnation of the Andes.
 Again the moment is leisurely, dreamy, Young makes vivid the high strangeness of what it feels like almost dying in the middle of nowhere without a creature stirring for hundreds of miles and how the landscape itself starts to seem like some giant, sentient ambivalent god (maybe if you've ever driven alone through an empty stretch of Montana or Wyoming while almost out of gas in the dead of night know too wanting to kiss the ground).
 "It's too good to be alive... on such a night."
 Young says, and his gratitude-drenched sardonic laugh feels real and beautiful.
 He even goes to dinner with Lionel Barrymore, an old codger who can't stop scratching his eczema and fining pilots for being even ten minutes late in the darkness, fog, and wind.
 But Young says he's "not half-bad" and you feel some joy because hey, life is precious when death is so daily courted and maybe that's why it makes such a dreamy, fascinating, hypnotic film.
 Meanwhile the wives and girlfriends pine at home, fretting every unreported hour.
 And Dr. Irving Pichel waits in Rio for the medicine to come by plane - which a child needs or he won't live the night!